MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 The `selectedResources` section indicates that the namespace app and the ConfigMap named `envelope-configmap` were successfully propagated.
 You can further verify the successful propagation of resources mentioned within the `envelope-configmap` object by ensuring that the `failedPlacements` section in `placementStatus` for `kind-cluster-1` doesn't appear in the status.

-Here's an example where the placement has failed.
+Here's an example where the placement failed.
 In this example, within the `placementStatus` section for `kind-cluster-1`, the `failedPlacements` section provides details on the resource that failed to apply.
 The `failedPlacements` section also provides information about the envelope object that contained the resource.

 ```
 status: